The ‘most-hunted weapon in all of Ukraine’: How HIMARS stalled Russia’s advance

 The result is that “there hasn’t been much in the way of Russian gains” over the last three weeks, Mr Lee added.

 The question that remains is whether the HIMARS will be sufficient for Ukraine to launch a counteroffensive.
-Mr Reznikov, Ukraine’s defence minister, said in a video appearance at the Atlantic Council earlier this month that his forces would need dozens more to achieve that goal.
+Mr Reznikov said in a video appearance at the Atlantic Council earlier this month that his forces would need dozens more to achieve that goal.

-The United States has so far sent around $8.2 billion worth of weapons and support to Ukraine during President Joe Biden’s administration.
-The latest package includes about $175 million in equipment pulled from existing US military stocks, the Pentagon said on Friday.
+The United States has so far sent around $8.2bn (£6.8bn) worth of weapons and support to Ukraine during President Joe Biden’s administration.
+The latest package includes about $175m (£146m) in equipment pulled from existing US military stocks, the Pentagon said on Friday.

 While Ukrainian officials are currently clamouring for HIMARS and other similar systems, Mr Lee says they may find themselves adapting to yet another shift in the environment should Ukraine want to go on the offensive.